influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 └───────┴─────┴─────────────────┴──────────────────┘
 ```

-The timestamps and values are stored separately as two compressed parts using different encodings depending on the data type and its shape.
+The timestamps and values are compressed and stored separately using encodings dependent on the data type and its shape.
-Storing them independently allows timestamp encoding to be used with different field types more easily.
+Storing them independently allows timestamp encoding to be used for all timestamps, while allowing different encodings for different field types.
-It also allows for different encodings to be used depending on the type of the data.
 For example, some points may be able to use run-length encoding whereas other may not.

 Each value type also contains a 1 byte header indicating the type of compression for the remaining bytes.